-Individuals who are eager to begin a career as an FNP upon graduation from an MSN or DNP-FNP program, such as Bradley University’s online programs, may be wondering what exactly hiring managers to look for in qualified candidates when making a decision.
+Individuals who are eager to begin a career as an FNP upon graduation from a MSN or DNP-FNP program, such as Bradley University’s online programs, may be wondering what exactly hiring managers look for in qualified candidates when making a decision.
 Below are some of the most important qualities that the very best FNPs will have to set themselves apart from the crowd and land their first job:

 1. A professional approach

 In an interview for an article published by the American Nurses Association, an account executive from a health care resources company, Shawnee Major, explained that no matter the level of employment, hiring managers are looking for professionalism at all times.
 Nursing professionals may assume that if they have the right training and qualifications, they should be able to secure a job relatively quickly.
 Major noted, however, that hiring managers in the medical field still value a professional approach from job applicants.
 This strategy involves dressing in business formal wear for interviews, tailoring resumes and cover letters to specific roles and demonstrating a desire to progress professionally.